smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 In Microsoft SQL Server, a `FOREIGN KEY` constraint must be linked to a column with either a `PRIMARY KEY` constraint or a `UNIQUE` constraint defined on the column.
 A `PRIMARY KEY` constraint does not allow NULL markers, but a `UNIQUE` constraint allows one NULL marker.

-The following example shows that inserting multiple NULL markers into the Child is possible.ParentID column.
+The following example shows that inserting multiple NULL markers into the `Child.ParentID` is possible.
 This reflects the unfortunate reality that a child may be orphaned and, therefore, not have an associated parent.

 Referential integrity cannot be created on temporary tables; for this example, we create two tables, `Parent` and `Child`.